-The Song Duo with the Swiss soprano Franziska Andrea Heinzen and british-polish pianist Benjamin Malcolm Mead was founded in Düsseldorf in 2014.
+The Song Duo with the Swiss soprano Franziska Andrea Heinzen and British-Polish-German pianist Benjamin Malcolm Mead was founded in Düsseldorf in 2014.
 Besides dedicating themselves to composers such as Schubert, Wolf, and Strauss, the young duo also sets its purpose in performing less well-known compositions as well as contemporary music.
-During the past three years, they have been giving successful recitals in Switzerland (Rhonefestival / Schubertiade de Sion), the Netherlands, Belgium, France, Spain (Schubert Cycle of the Schubertiada Vilabertran), and Germany (Schumannfest / Düsseldorf Festival).
+During the past five years, they have been giving successful recitals in Switzerland (Rhonefestival / Schubertiade de Sion), the Netherlands, Belgium, France, Spain (Schubert Cycle of the Schubertiada Vilabertran), and Germany (Schumannfest / Düsseldorf Festival).

 The two young musicians took the second prize at the chamber music competition Sieghardt-Rometsch and first prize at the 2.
 International Song-Competition Rhein-Ruhr in April of 2017, are laureates of the international competition Les saisons de la voix 2016 in Gordes (France) and received a special award from Juventudes de musica españa in giving a series of song recitals in Spain in February 2018.
-Together they are receiving the music endowment award of the state capital of Düsseldorf 2017.
+Together they received the music endowment award of the state capital of Düsseldorf 2017.

-Franziska and Benjamin have had the honor of working with Julius Drake, Richard Stokes and Christoph Prégardien at the Britten-Pears Young Artist Programme in Aldeburgh, with Malcolm Martineau, Roberta Alexander, and Olaf Bär during the Udo Reinemann International Masterclasses in Brussels, as well as with Graham Johnson and Elly Ameling during the 42.
+Franziska and Benjamin have had the honour of working with Julius Drake, Richard Stokes and Christoph Prégardien at the Britten-Pears Young Artist Programme in Aldeburgh, with Malcolm Martineau, Roberta Alexander, and Olaf Bär during the Udo Reinemann International Masterclasses in Brussels, as well as with Graham Johnson and Elly Ameling during the 42.
 Masterclass for Lied organized by the Internationale Hugo Wolf Akademie in Stuttgart.
-Further masterclasses with Dame Felicity Lott, Boguslaw Strobel, Hans Eijsackers, Julius Drake, Jeff Cohen complement their passion for the art of Lied as well as Ulrich Eisenlohr, Hartmut Höll, and Wolfram Rieger.
+Further masterclasses with Dame Felicity Lott, Boguslaw Strobel, Hans Eijsackers, Jeff Cohen complement their passion for the art of Lied as well as Ulrich Eisenlohr, Hartmut Höll, and Wolfram Rieger.

 Spring evokes love and pure joy, while the moonlight emphasizes endless longing.
 Springing from one of the Duos first Lied programs, the title will be revived with new song constellations in 2020 and will host composers such as Hugo WOLF, Robert SCHUMANN, Edvard GRIEG, and Richard STRAUSS.